Canada Study Visa from Afghanistan

 There are a set number of locations approved as locations to give your biometrics:

-You will need to make an appointment before you go to any of the locations either at home in Afghanistan or in Canada to give your biometrics.
+- you will need to make an appointment before you go to any of the locations either at home in Afghanistan to give your biometrics.